sskamuju/ResearchAgent/README.md

 The final answer will be written to `outputs/synthesis.md`.

+It will also be stored persistently in `agent_memory.db`, alongside the original query, plan, and prompt logs.

 ## Extending the Agent

 - Add new tools in `tools/` and register them in `agents/executor.py`.